axieax/google-forms-to-discord/README.md

 2. Click "Copy Webhook URL".

 ## Link the Google Form to the Discord Webhook
-1. In the script editor, paste the Webhook URL between the "" symbols on the first line.
+1. In the script editor, paste the Webhook URL between the '' symbols on the first line, and click Save.
 2. Navigate to Edit \> Current Project's Triggers and select Add Trigger.
 3. Change the event type to "On form submit" and click Save.
 4. Provide permissions to the workflow as prompted.